FarazAli29j/SSI-project/README.md

 ## Backend

 Fully integrated with FastAPI Backend.
-Currently configured to accept input via POST requests (which triggers the scraper) in the following JSON format:
+Currently configured to accept input via POST requests (which triggers the scraper).

+In order to test it with PostMan, click on the Body tab and select the "raw" radio button.
+The, select JSON from the dropdown list and enter the following into the code/input box:

 ```
 {